PhpUnitsOfMeasure/php-units-of-measure/README.md

 Length::addUnit($megameter);
 ```

 The other convenience method is a special case of the above scaling factor factory method where the scaling factor is set to exactly 1, and serves as a convenient way of generating the native unit of measure.
-All `PhysicalQuantityInterface` classes must have one and only one native unit, so this method will probably only be called once per `PhysicalQuantityInterface` class:
+All physical quantities must have one and only one native unit, so this method will probably only be called once per Physical Quantity class:

 ``` php
 $meter = UnitOfMeasure::nativeUnitFactory('m');